A photograph of a Fox Chase doctor speaking to a patient in a medical chair while gesturing at an image on a screen.

 If your urologist thinks you might have prostate cancer, there are three diagnostic options they may recommend:

-• High-resolution micro-ultrasound: This new technology merges the capabilities of an MRI and a transrectal probe into a single device.
-It also provides same-day results.
+High-resolution micro-ultrasound: This new technology allows for the visualization of the prostate with similar capabilities to an MRI but without the need to be inside the MRI machine or contrast agent.
 During this outpatient test, a probe is placed in the rectum and allows the urologist to see the architecture of the prostate.
 This enables them to identify any concerning lesions and, if needed, take targeted biopsies.
-This technology will soon be available at Fox Chase Cancer Center, and we will be the only medical center in the Philadelphia region offering it to patients.
+Importantly, patients are able to get the results on the same day of the procedure.

 Additional Advice